advancedresearch/advancedresearch.github.io/blog/2018-06-11-why-you-should-take-the-control-problem-of-super-intelligence-seriously.md

 1. How hard is it to predict properties of the *winner* as complexity grows?
 2. How can we ensure that the *winner* does not produce severe side effects?
-3. How can create a *winner* that is more powerful than human beings while staying aligned to our goals?
+3. How can we create a *winner* that is more powerful than human beings while staying aligned to our goals?

 Much of these questions are still unanswered, but I can contine telling about some of the stuff we have figured out.